-Prior to graduation, a candidate must submit a final, corrected electronic copy of her/his thesis via email or any other electronic platform designated by the faculty office.
+Prior to graduation, a candidate must submit a final, corrected electronic copy of her/his thesis via the University's electronic platform.

 The rules relating to formal declaration (Rule G9.8), acknowledgement of conferment of the qualification, (Rule G9.9) and completion of all requirements for the degree of master (Rule G9.10), apply with the appropriate changes.